-The Spill Agreement regarding 2019-2021 spill operations at the eight federal dams on the lower Snake and Columbia rivers was formally announced on December 18, 2018, and signed by the states of Washington and Oregon, the Nez Perce Tribe, the Bonneville Power Administration, U.S. Army Corps of Engineers, and the Bureau of Reclamation.
-The Spill Agreement is
+The Spill Agreement for 2019-2021 spill operations at the eight federal dams on the lower Snake and Columbia rivers was formally announced on December 18, 2018, and signed by the states of Washington and Oregon, the Nez Perce Tribe, the Bonneville Power Administration, U.S. Army Corps of Engineers, and the Bureau of Reclamation.
+The Spill Agreement is supported by the states of Idaho and Montana and the Columbia River Inter-Tribal Fish Commission.